Which are the best PEMF Machines?

 We’ve owned some of the best-known high intensity systems (including some that go beyond 5,000 Gauss or 500,000 microTesla) and they’ve been useful in the short term for treating localised issues such as major fractures.

-Whether it’s worth a home user spending £5,000 to £20,000 on a high-intensity machine intended primarily for a few months of localised application, or occasional treatments, is a very different matter.
 Small medium-intensity local devices (supplying hundreds of gauss) can be just as effective and some cost less than 10% or even 1% of these prices.
-You can’t use them to boost general health and well being, as you would with a whole-body system, but they do work for something as simple as a bone fracture.
+You can’t (unless you believe some distributors’ claims) use them to boost general health and well being, as you would with a whole-body PEMF mat, but they do work for something as simple and temporary as a bone fracture.
 So why would you pay ten to 100 times more than you need to for something you only need to use for a couple of months, and which is in any case best avoided for whole-body use?

 We deliberately avoid supplying high-intensity systems to home users, and especially the high-intensity whole-body mats appearing from China since around 2015 (a good example is a widely promoted PEMF mat sold for home use with minimum intensities of over 5,000 gauss).